Computer history - 1960

-The first integrated circuits (IC's) begin being sold for $120.00 and are chosen to be used on the Gemini spacecraft.
+The first ICs (integrated circuits) began being sold for $120 in 1960 and were chosen to be used on the Gemini spacecraft.

 Other computer events in 1960

-IBM 1400 series machines, aimed at the business market begin to be distributed.
+IBM 1400 series machines, aimed at the business market, began to be distributed.

-Psychologist Frank Rosenblatt creates the Mark I Perception, which has an "eye" that can learn to identify its ABCs.
+Psychologist Frank Rosenblatt created the Mark I Perception, which has an "eye" that allowed it to learn and identify its ABCs.

-NASA launches TIROS, the first weather satellite into space.
+NASA launched TIROS, the first weather satellite into space, on April 1, 1960.

-Hewlett-Packard stock is accepted by the New York Stock Exchange for national and international trading.
+Hewlett-Packard stock was accepted by the New York Stock Exchange for national and international trading.

-Leonard Kleinrock publishes his first paper entitled "Information Flow in Large Communication Nets" is published May 31, 1961.
+Leonard Kleinrock published his first paper entitled "Information Flow in Large Communication Nets" on May 31, 1961.

-General Motors puts the first industrial robot to work in a New Jersey factory.
-The robot is a 4,000 pound Unimate.
+General Motors put the first industrial robot to work in a New Jersey factory.
+The robot was a 4,000-pound Unimate.

 New computer products and services introduced in 1960